marcopedrinazzi/marcopedrinazzi/README.md

-- Hi, I’m @marcopedrinazzi
-- Studying Cybersecurity at University of Milan
+Hi, I’m @marcopedrinazzi.
+I'm studying Cybersecurity at University of Milan

 <!---